If you are searching for authentic culture and the day-to-day life of the heartwarming locals of Nepal, you are in the right place.

 Panauti has a long and fascinating history, dating back to the 7th century when it was a thriving trade centre on the ancient Silk Road.

-Over the centuries, the town has been ruled by various dynasties, including the Malla, Shah, and Rana dynasties, and has been a vital hub of Hindu and Buddhist culture.
+Over the centuries, it has been ruled by various dynasties, from the Malla and Shah to the Rana dynasty, and has retained its position as the central hub for Hindu and Buddhist cultures.

 Religiously Garnered

-The most significant religious site, The Indreshwor Temple, dates back to the 13th century and is renowned and dedicated to Lord Shiva.
+The most important religious site is the Indreshwor Temple, which dates back to the 13th century and is famous for its dedication to Lord Shiva.

-Likewise, Panauti is home to its unique cultural practices, including the Bisket jatra, which involves the townspeople dragging a giant wooden chariot through the streets.
-You will also be granted the opportunity to witness Panauti Jatra, a festival honouring the town's patron deity.
+Similarly, Panauti is home to its unique cultural practices; one example is the Bisket jatra, where townspeople drag a giant wooden chariot through the streets.
+You will also get an opportunity to observe the Panauti Jatra, a festival held to pay homage to and honour the patron deity of this town.

 Major Highlights

-Panauti is decored with its stunning architecture and natural beauty.
-The town's traditional Newari-style houses and temples are a feast for the eyes, woven with intricate woodcarvings and brickwork reflecting its abundance of cultural heritage.
+The city of Panauti is embellished with magnificent architecture and natural beauty.
+The local Newari architectural-style houses and temples immersed in this town present a visual treat, interlaced with intricate woodcarvings and brickwork that reflects abundance in cultural heritage.

 6. Which is the Cleanest Village in Nepal?